The Mystery of the Leaping Fish: Production

 Running a total of 25 minutes, the film was initially shot by Christy Cabanne, who was later fired from the production.
 John Emerson was hired and re-shot the film with the help of Tod Browning.

 When filming in Chinatown, the production was attacked by members of the community, because the producers had not requested to film in the neighborhood.

+Despite the lack of evidence, the name of D. W. Griffith has been associated with the production by certain sources.